simalei/srlog/README.md

 - **Disclaimer**: *srlog was created as an alternative to the **spdlog** in Rust.
 However, since I'm still a beginner, the code may be bad and so on.
 Any contribution or feature suggestion is much appreciated!*

+Use `cargo add srlog` to add srlog to your project

 # Examples

 - Basic usage